anzolin/AnzolinNetDevPack/README.md

 The application containing all the examples is under development but you can find some of them in the examples folder.

 I recommend that you explore the code to understand what it covers, it's easy to realize.

+## How can I contribute?

+If you want to help the project, improving it or creating something new, welcome.
+Rhis project was created to be a home of useful and reusable pieces of code for the .NET community.
+So if you have any code snippet that is useful, clean, decoupled and tested, and want to contribute to this goal, please make a [pull request](https://github.com/anzolin/AnzolinNetDevPack/pulls)!

 ## License